 We then check the desired divisibility for this smaller number, which is much easier in principle.
-If it is still hard, you often can apply the divisibility test again, leading to a yet smaller number, for which the solution to the divisibility question should be clear.
+If it is still hard, you can often apply the divisibility test again, leading to a yet smaller number, for which the solution to the divisibility question should be clear.

 In what follows, we first explain how our divisibility test calculator works.
 Next, we will lead you through all the most useful divisibility tests.

 How to use this divisibility test calculator?

 Summarymode, you can overview the divisibility properties of a given integer: the calculator will tell you which numbers between 2 and 13 are its divisors.